Dominique is the author of Walk in Boston & Walk in NYC, two sites with 18 self-guided tours to visit Boston or New York on foot.

-Don't assume that the quality, complexity or price of your camera is paramount.
+Don't assume that the quality, complexity, or price of your camera is paramount.
 It's not, unless you want to print in very large format or aim for a job at National Geographic (in which case you certainly don't need any of my tips).

-Today, a $300 point-and-shoot camera is 100 times better than what $1000 was buying you ten years ago.
+Today, a $300 point-and-shoot camera is 100 times better than what $1000 was buying you 10 years ago.
 To get the most of it, familiarize yourself with the options it offers—and on location, use its zoom.
 All cameras have one.
 It will be the best and simplest thing you can do to take great photos.

 In this article, we'll look at:

-- Taking Photos Without a Zoom
+- Taking photos without a zoom

-- Cropping Versus Zooming
+- Cropping vs. zooming

 Exhibit 1: Taking Photos Without a Zoom